Despite the myriad of additional issues caused by COVID, our study team’s efficiency dramatically increased with remote monitoring.

 Everything changed when COVID shut down onsite monitoring.

 Remote monitoring was no longer just an idea or small add-on, it was something we needed immediately and should have started implementing years ago.
-Flights were getting cancelled, CROs grounded CRAs, and sites decided the last people they wanted to see were CRAs who had travelled through three major airports that week.
+Flights were getting canceled, CROs grounded CRAs, and sites decided the last people they wanted to see were CRAs who had traveled through three major airports that week.
 As soon as the impact of COVID became evident, I started working with our study team and sponsor towards potential solutions.
 Reaching out to our study sites, we identified several sites using eSource and most frequently CRIO.
 CRIO provides a full eSource suite for clinical research sites including, CTMS, payments, patient recruiting, eREG and more.
 Sites that had standardized on CRIO were able to continue recruiting patients and running trials with minimal to no interruptions.
 This was not the case for sites that had not made the switch to eSource.

 Our team pulled in resources from data management, the sponsor, sites, and our clinical team to amend our study monitoring plan to allow for remote monitoring visits resulting in improved monitoring metrics across the board.